Non-Archimedean and motivic stationary phase formulas: The non-Archimedean local field case

-We reconsider now \cite[Proposition 1.2]{Heifetz} for a nonarchimedean local field.
-We add assumptions which seem to have been omitted in the statement of Heifetz and we give a detailed proof whose strategy will be used for the motivic case (Theorem \ref{thm:FPS-mot}).
+We reconsider now~\cite[Proposition 1.2]{Heifetz} for a non-Archimedean local field.
+We add assumptions which seem to have been omitted in the statement of Heifetz and we give a detailed proof whose strategy will be used for the motivic case (see Theorem~\ref{thm:FPS-mot}).